lunasec-io/lunasec/docs/blog/2022-05-12-vuln-scanners-are-terrible.md

 we would like to host a container repository (think DockerHub) where people can push their containers to be scanned.

 ## What we have done so far
-We have a [dependency scanning tool](https://lunatrace.lunasec.io/) currently in beta that you can try out.
+We have a dependency scanning tool called [LunaTrace](https://lunatrace.lunasec.io/) currently in beta that you can try out.
 It has GitHub integration, CLI support to integrate with your CI job, and you can even drag and drop a file, folder, or zipped container right into the web page and get instant results.

 The groundwork is there to start doing the false-positive elimination strategies we've discussed.
 For whatever reason, existing solutions